lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 </cfscript>
 ```

-make thread smarter by also use a pool for threads.
+In the future we will make threads smarter by also using a pool for threads.

-That the something we are planning it will come without changes in functionality on backend.
-That changes nothing in front end.
+This feature is something we are planning.
+Changes will be implemented on the backend so that nothing changes on the front end.

 ```lucee